A-mung the most nutritious foods the plant world has to offer…mung beans could be your new legume go-to.

 How to prepare dried mung beans for sprouting

-- Take your dried mung beans, discard any broken and wizened ones and wash them carefully.
+- Take your dried mung beans, discard any broken and shrivelled up ones and wash them carefully.

-- Soak them in clean water for at least 12 hours until they have doubled in size and sprouts begin to appear.
+- Soak them in clean water for at least 12 hours until they have doubled in size and you see sprouts starting to appear.

-- Pour away the soaking water and rinse them in clear water again.
+- Pour away the soaking water and rinse the beans in clear water again.

-- Twice a day, rinse the mung beans with clean water and discard the water.
+- Rinse the mung beans with clean water and discard the water twice a day.

-- Wait around 4-7 day and tah-dah!
+- Wait for around 4 to 7 days, and tah-dah!
 Sprouted mung beans for you to enjoy!

-You can also experiment with mung bean stews, burgers, soups and even pancakes!
+Once fully sprouted, toss your mung beans into salads and stir-frys for a tasty protein hit.
+You can also experiment with mung bean stews, burgers, soups, and even, pancakes!

-We hope this guide has given you a better insight into the mighty mung bean.
-Enjoy experimenting!
+We hope this guide has given you a better insight into the mighty mung bean which, despite its size, is clearly mighty in more ways than one.
+Enjoy experimenting; there’s a mung bean recipe out there for everyone!